Nullspace-Colombia/unray-server/unray_bridge/README.md

 # Setting up

 We recommend conda for creating a virtualenv and installing the dependendencies.
 Currently, Ray is available in Python 3.10 or less, so we recommend creating a virtualenv with version 3.10.
+To make sure the package works correctly, use with ray[rllib]==2.10.

 # RL Environment for simple training